-While Americans are taking to the streets to protest the murders of George Floyd, Breonna Taylor, and countless other black men and women, brands and companies across the world are scrambling to “show solidarity” online and through social media.
+While Americans took to the streets to protest the murders of George Floyd, Breonna Taylor, and countless other black men and women over the Summer, brands and companies across the world scrambled to “stand in solidarity” online and through social media.
+But, what does it really mean?

 For some (very few), the reaction has been positive.
 For others, the response has been met with a lot of “I Know What You Did Last Summer” style side-eye.
 If the news cycle over the past few weeks has taught us anything, you can’t just say some words online and sweep your company’s questionable practices under the rug.